kolkhis/tech-notes/aws/ec2.md

 - Configure network settings (allow SSH traffic, HTTP traffic, etc)
 - Configure amount of storage

-- If you need things installed by default:
+- If you need certain programs installed by default:
     - Go to "Advanced"
     - Go down to "User Data"
     - Paste in a Bash script